for Education and Industry

 - Robot control and how to integrate it into a control system

 - Closed Loop control

 PLC Simulator 10 has four screens of information:

 - I/O Connections screen showing the input and output

 connections to PLC I/O cards, along with 3 A/D and 3 D/A

 - Machine Layout screen showing animated cylinders,

-conveyors, solenoids, photoeyes, etc. that move in response the
+conveyors, solenoids, photoeyes, robots, etc. that move in

 - N7 Integer File screen showing the N7 integer file